mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 False
 ```

-So far we have two versions of the same function:
+So we have two versions of the same function:

 ```hs
 myNot :: Bool -> Bool